Monday

 Welcome Back, Frank is an appropriate title for this edition.
 Garth Ennis restores The Punisher to his former greatness.
 No more spiritual redemption nonsense.
 No more hypnotic spells or amnesia to turn him into a madman.
 This epic depicts the essence of Frank Castle: an urban vigilante who kills evil men and women.

 While Ennis does bring his black humour from DC's Hitman to The Punisher, he does not, however, use the heavy satirical kind of in-your-face dialogue found in Preacher.
-Ennis wastes no time with the reintroduction of The Punisher in this trade paperback.
+Ennis wastes no time with the reintroduction of The Punisher.
 In a sadistic but basic fashion, Frank Castle sends the message throughout the criminal world that he is back and playing for keeps.
 Enough to even make the Sopranos and the Corleones tremble in their shoes!

 To flesh out Frank Castle as a character would be a monumental waste of effort on behalf of the writer.
 The Punisher is one dimensional and that is all there is to him.
 Scripting him otherwise would transform him into a poor man's Dirty Harry or Paul Kersey (Death Wish).
 Instead, Ennis creates a supporting cast around The Punisher that consist of outcasts, losers and loners within his environment.
 He gets the reader to accept these social rejects' oddities and eccentricities since we have all come across a few of them in varying degrees.
 From Joan the mousy recluse, Detective Soap to The Elite, they all form part of an extension of Ennis' societal critiques and clever human insight.